TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 P_{Total} = 15.96 W + 42.5 mW + 42.5 mW + 2.5 W = 18.545 W
 ~~~

 The efficiency of the buck converter is 92% so the power loss between input and outputs will be about 8% percent.
-The total output power required by the systems the buck converter will feed is 2.585 W. Multiplying this by 8% equals 0.2068W.
+The total output power required by the systems the buck converter will feed is 2.585 W. Multiplying this by 8% equals 0.2068 W.

 Adding this to the previously calculated total yields 18.7518 W.